-To raise quality plants start with good quality seeds from a reliable dealer like Botanical Interests or Baker Creek Heirloom Seeds.
+To raise quality plants start with good quality seeds from a reliable dealer like Botanical Interests.
 Select varieties to provide the size, color and habit of growth you want.
 Choose the kinds that are adapted to your area.
 Many new vegetable and flower varieties are hybrids that cost a little more than open-pollinated types.
 However, hybrid plants usually have more vigor and uniformity and produce better.
 Some hybrids offer specific disease resistance or other unique cultural characteristics.
 Although some seeds will keep for several years if stored properly, we suggest buying only enough seed for the current year’s use.
 Printing on the seed packet usually indicates essential information about the variety, the date of the germination test and percentage of seed that germinated, as well as any chemical seed treatment.
 If you get your seeds well in advance of the actual planting date or are attempting to store surplus seeds, keep them in a cool, dry place.
 Laminated foil packets help ensure dry storage.
 Paper packets are best kept in tightly closed jars or containers and maintained around 40°F with low humidity.
 Some gardeners save seed from their own garden; however, such seed is the result of random pollination by insects or other natural agents and may not produce plants typical of the parents.
 This is especially true of hybrid varieties.

 Factors Affecting Germination